JSHSJ/jshsj-carousel/README.md

 Ever needed a carousel?

 You probably don't.
-But you client wants one.
+But your client wants one.

-Anyways.
-This is supposed to make it less painful and it aids you with a bit of accessibility, while still giving you quite a bit of control.
+Anyways, this is supposed to make it less painful and it aids you with a bit of accessibility, while still giving you quite a bit of control.

-It's build with @github/catalyst, which I think is fantastic.
+It's built with @github/catalyst, which I think is fantastic.

 ## Setup